Gideon Levy: Biography

 Levy's mother, Thea, from Ostrava, Czechoslovakia, was brought to Palestine in 1939 in a rescue operation for children and placed in a kibbutz.
 His grandparents were murdered in the Holocaust.
 His father opened a bakery in Herzliya with his sister and worked as a newspaper deliveryman and then an office clerk.

 The family at first lived in poverty, but their lives became relatively comfortable when the German Holocaust reparations arrived.
 Levy attended Tel Aviv's Ironi Alef High School.
 He and his younger brother Rafi often sang together, notably songs by Haim Hefer.
 During the Six-Day War in 1967, Arab artillery hit the street adjacent to his home.
-In 2007, Levy described his political views while a teenager as mainstream: "I was a full member of the nationalistic religious orgy.
+In 2007, Levy said his political views as a teenager were mainstream: "I was a full member of the nationalistic religious orgy.
 We all were under the feeling that the whole project [of Israel] is in an existentialistic danger.
-We all felt that another holocaust is around the corner."
+We all felt that another Holocaust is around the corner."